This post includes affiliate links.

 What technique is the best for changing colors?

 In specific, I used the bobbin method for this tutorial.
-There are many different ways on how to change colors.
-But I found the bobbin method the easiest and most cleanest way to hide my yarn when changing colors.
+There are many different ways to change colors.
+I found the bobbin method the easiest and cleanest way to hide my yarn when changing colors.

 There is one little draw back on using the bobbin method, and that is that you will have lots of end to weave in.
 But I believe that is a good sacrifice to make when you think about how nice your crochet project will look like in the end.